Grizak/todo-aggregator/README.md

 ---

+## Installation

+Install directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=grizak.todo-aggregator) or search for "Todo Aggregator" in the VSCode Extensions panel.

 ## Feedback & Contributions

 Found a bug or have a feature request?
-Please open an issue on the [GitHub repository](https://github.com/Grizak/todo-aggregator/issues).
+Feel free to reach out or leave a review on the marketplace!

 **Enjoy organizing your TODOs!** ✨